jcs-emacs/jcs-emacs/README.md

 ## 💾 Installation

-To install, clone this repo and copy the core `files`/`directories` to the emacs config directory accordingly.
-Make sure you backup your own configuration before you start the installation.
+To install, clone this repo to `~/.emacs.d`, i.e. ensure that the `init.el` contained in this repo ends up at ~/.emacs.d/init.el:

 ```bash
 git clone https://github.com/jcs-emacs/jcs-emacs ~/.emacs.d
 ```

 Then startup Emacs; it will automatically installs all necessary packages due to this configuration.

 **❗❗ [ATTENTION] ❗❗ -- MAKE SURE YOU INSTALLED THE CORRECT VERSION OF EMACS!**